The Distance Function from a Real Algebraic Variety: Introduction

-and its roots are the singular values of $U$ and their opposites.
-This example shows a basic feature of the problem.
-The distance of $U$ from $X$ is computed by the minimum singular value, but this cannot be considered alone without referring to the totality of singular values.
+Note that the polynomial in \eqref{eq: matrix case algebraic rel} is monic in $t$ and its lowest coefficient is $p_0(U)=\det(UU^\mathsmaller{T})$, which is a sum of squares by the Cauchy-Binet formula and vanishes (on the real numbers) exactly on $X_\R$.
+In the square case $m=n$, the coefficient $p_0(U)$ simplifies to $\det(U)^2$.
+The roots of \eqref{eq: matrix case algebraic rel} are all real and correspond to the squared singular values of $U$.
+This example shows another basic feature of the problem.
+More precisely, the distance from $U$ to $X_\R$ is computed by the minimum singular value, but this cannot be considered alone without referring to the totality of singular values.
 Indeed, in the algebraic closure of the coefficients of $U$, the singular values are permuted by each other when $U$ moves along a loop.

+More generally, the roots of (\ref{eq:algfunction}) may be complex.
+For this reason, in this paper we consider the complex vector space $V\coloneqq V_\R\otimes\C$ and define $X$ to be the complex zero set of the equations of $X_\R$.

-Note this polynomial is monic in $t$ and its constant coefficient is $\det(UU^\mathsmaller{T})$, which is a sum of squares by the Cauchy-Binet formula and vanishes (on the real numbers) exactly on $X$.
-In the square case $m=n$ the constant coefficient becomes $\det(U)^2$.
-Our description generalizes this fact to any variety $X$, with mild transversality assumptions, see Corollary \ref{cor: degree constant term}.
-For most varieties an additional factor appears in the lowest term, see Corollary \ref{cor:constterm for cones}.
-The polynomial (\ref{eq:algfunction}) defines an algebraic extension of the field of rational functions.
+Our description generalizes the fact that \eqref{eq:algfunction} is monic in $t$ to any variety $X$, with mild transversality assumptions, see Corollary \ref{cor: degree constant term}.
+For most varieties $X$ an additional factor appears in the lowest term, see Corollary \ref{cor:constterm for cones}.
+The polynomial on the left-hand side of (\ref{eq:algfunction}) defines an algebraic extension of the field of rational functions.
 Conversely, such algebraic extension allows to recover $X$.
-When the polynomial (\ref{eq:algfunction}) is not monic, the algebraic function $t$ is not {\it integral}, this means geometrically that a branch goes to infinity.
+When (\ref{eq:algfunction}) is not monic in $t$, the algebraic function $t$ is not {\it integral}.
+This means geometrically that a root goes to infinity.
 An interesting example is when $X$ is a cone with vertex in the origin, corresponding to a projective variety of dimension $m$, like in the matrix example mentioned above.
-When $X$ is smooth and transversal to the isotropic quadric $Q$, a formula for the {\it degree} $k$ of the polynomial in (\ref{eq:algfunction}) was proved in 2000 by Catanese and Trifogli \cite{CT} and it is
+When $X$ is smooth and transversal to the isotropic quadric $Q$, a formula for the {\it degree} $k$ of the polynomial in (\ref{eq:algfunction}) (the ED degree in \cite{DHOST} denoted by $\mathrm{EDdegree}(X)$) was proved in 2000 by Catanese and Trifogli \cite{CT} and it is